Scholarships and awards

 There is a range of scholarships and awards available to students in Te Kawa a Māui—find out which ones you’re eligible for.

-There are a number of scholarships, prizes and awards available to students studying at Victoria.
-For more information please refer to the Scholarships page on the Victoria website.
+There are a number of scholarships, prizes and awards available to students studying at Victoria University of Wellington.
+For more information please refer to the Scholarships page on the University website.

 There are specific awards and scholarships offered to Māori Studies students.
 Some of these are listed below.